antonio-spano/vec/README.md

 <br />
 vecFree: variadic function used to free vectors.
 Params: number of vectors to be freed, vectors to free.<br />
 <br />
-ttAlloc: function used by the API to initialize a vector's memory.
+vecAlloc: function used by the API to initialize a vector's memory.
 Not meant to be used by the user.<br />
-ttResize: function used by the API to resize a vector.
+vecResize: function used by the API to resize a vector.
 Not meant to be used by the user.<br />

 Example usage: